Supporting yourself while caring for someone

 - make phone calls for them

-- encourage them to feel confident about making decisions
+- encourage them to feel confident in making decisions

 - be there for them during treatment.

-You may find that other people (for example family and friends) don't see you as a carer either.
+You may find that other people, such as family and friends, don't see you as a carer either.
 It may help to show them this information.

-You may feel frustrated that you can't make someone feel better or as if you are not 'enough' to make them happy.
-But, like physical illness, mental health problems can affect anyone.
+You may feel frustrated that you can't make someone feel better, or as if you're not 'enough' to make them happy.
+But like physical health conditions, mental health problems can affect anyone.
 No one can prevent someone else from having a mental health problem.

 You're probably helping a lot more than you think.
 If possible, try talking to them about how you help already.
-Try to build up a clear idea about what you can do and accept parts that you can't do alone or things that you cannot change.
-Accepting what's possible and being aware of your limits can help you feel less helpless.
+Try to build up a clear idea about what you can do.
+Accept parts that you can't do alone or things that you cannot change.
+Understanding what's possible and being aware of your limits might make you feel less helpless.

 If you haven't experienced a mental health problem, it can be difficult to understand what it's like.
 Ask them to try and explain – but remember it isn't always easy to describe.
-They may want to look at our information, blogs and short films to find something that puts it into the right words for them.
+You could both look at our mental health information, blogs and short videos.
+These resources might help them find something that puts it into the right words.

-You might find it helpful to have a look at these kinds of resources as well.
-Learning about a mental health problem and hearing from other people can really help you understand what someone is experiencing and how you can help.
+Learning about a mental health problem and hearing from other people might be useful for you.
+It can help you understand what the person is experiencing and how you can help.

 It's hard to know how much care to give or what to do for the best.
-You may be worried that they're becoming too dependent on you or that things you do are not really helpful in the long term.
-All our online resources on different diagnoses have a section for friends and family, which can be a good place to start.
+You may worry that they're becoming too dependent on you.
+Or you might feel that things you do aren't helpful in the long term.

-The person you care for might not always be able to explain what would help in the moment.
-Some people find it helpful to set up little systems for communicating – for example you could make colours stand for different needs, like this:
+They might not always be able to explain what would help in the moment.
+Some people find it helpful to set up little systems for communicating.
+For example you could talk about colours as different needs: